 Elin produces bespoke hand blown glass for lighting and sculpture by commission.

 Previous corporate clients are amongst: Oil & Gas UK, National Museum of Scotland and Glenfiddich.

 She have over 20 years of experience of working with Scandinavian and European glass making techniques and can offer a bespoke service which includes design, prototype and manufacture.

 Elin Isaksson originally from Sweden is a graduate from Edinburgh College of Art with an MA in Design & Applied Arts.

 She began her glass blowing training at the famous Orrefors Glass School in Sweden learning traditional Swedish glass making techniques.
 Further education includes apprenticeships in Sweden, France and Italy.

 Inspired by the play of light, texture and movement in nature; Elin makes simple but very tactile hand blown glass forms in vibrant colours.
 Her initial training in Sweden was learning how to make unfussy forms that still influence her work today.
 After her masters degree at ECA, Elin went on to set up her own glass blowing studio.

 Elin mainly uses the glassblowing technique to achieve her elegant and tactile simple forms in striking colour blends.

-She often stretches the glass or leave the molten glass gathering line on her pieces to try and capture the energy when working with soft molten glass.
+She often stretches the glass or leave the molten glass gathering line on her pieces to try and capture the energy and movement when working with molten glass.

 In her cast glass she is intrigued by rough textures in contrast to very smooth tactile surfaces created when pouring hot glass into one off sand moulds.
 The solid sculptures contains layers of hand blown shards and stringers to create depth and layers to the mostly clear pieces.